This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Princess Aurora has only 18 lines of dialogue in the movie, making her the quietest of all the Disney princesses.

-- In the movie, Flora and Merryweather disagree over whether Aurura’s dress should be pink or blue.
+- In the movie, the good fairies Flora and Merryweather disagree over whether Aurura’s dress should be pink or blue.
 This was based on the fact that the filmmakers were having trouble making this same decision.

 - Aurora’s thin, willowy body shape was based on Audrey Hepburn.